University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

-# Ancient DNA and population genomics practical: Part 1 - Yassine Souilmi
+# Ancient DNA and population genomics practical: Part 1 - Bastien Llamas

 ---
 The two practicals will be separated into: